RavuAlHemio/voidcaster/README.markdown

 function which doesn't return a value to `void`.

 Currently, it outputs a warning for every missing/superfluous cast encountered.
-Eventually, it will support an interactive mode where it's sufficient to answer a *you're not casting this to `void`; should I cast it for you?* prompt and the source file is modified accordingly.
+Alternatively, it can run in *interactive mode*, where it's sufficient to answer a set of *you're not casting this to `void`; should I cast it for you?* prompts and the source files are modified accordingly.

 Report bugs on github! http://github.com/RavuAlHemio/voidcaster